0xkrt26/math_behind_security/_posts/2026-04-28-the-accidental-ancestor-Luhn-algorithm.md

 ### Step 4.

-Append this check digit to the number from step 2.
+Append this check digit to the rightmost position of the number from step 2.

-The check digit should be appended in its original form, therefore on an even position.
-In our example, just like in the original device, it's the last, 8th one.
 ```
 68864017
 ```